-2005 was another successful year for jail training efforts at the Commission.
+2006 was another successful year for jail training efforts at the Commission.
 The staff has continued to select timely topics and develop a solid curriculum for the training programs developed in 2001, as evidenced by the positive response all training sessions have received.

-The Practitioners' Series Training (Current Issues in Jail Management) was conducted at 6 regional sites during November and December.
-Practitioners who are widely regarded as experts in the field of jail management again served as instructors for this training, using materials prepared by Commission staff.
+The Practitioners' Series Training, called 'The Basics', was conducted at 6 regional sites during October through December.
+Practitioners who are widely regarded as experts in the field of jail management again served as instructors for this training alongside Commission staff, using materials prepared by Commission staff.
 This program not only educates those attending the training, but also develops the presentation and leadership skills of the instructors themselves.
-In 2005, there were 95 participants from 32 counties.
+In 2006, there were 207 participants from 54 counties and one municipality.
+These numbers represent a significant increase in local government participation over 2005.